maxtoroq/maxtoroq.github.io/DbExtensions/index.md

 - POCO and dynamic mapping for queries
   - Mapping to properties (including complex)
   - Mapping to constructor arguments
-- Attributes or XML mapping for inserts, updates and deletes, using [System.Data.Linq.Mapping](http://msdn.microsoft.com/library/system.data.linq.mapping) (LINQ to SQL mapping)
+- Attributes mapping for inserts, updates and deletes
 - Generic and non-generic APIs (for when the type of the entity is not known at build time)
 - Automatic connection management (no need to explicitly open connection, but you are allowed to)
 - Eager loading